Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.

 Tax planning tips

-Before 30 June hits, now’s the time to take a look at your expected taxable income (essentially, what your business earned minus any allowable deductions) for the current financial year and your projected/expected taxable income for 2018/19, as they will help guide your tax planning strategy.
+The end of the tax year will soon be upon us with 30 June just around the corner.
+Now’s a good time to take a look at both your expected taxable income (essentially your business’s assessable income, minus any allowable deductions) for the current financial year 2018-19; and your projected/expected taxable income for 2019-20, as they will help guide your tax planning strategy.

 If you are expecting to have a higher income this financial year, compared to your projections/expectations for the next financial year, you can talk to your accountant to consider:

-- Reviewing and finalising your invoicing for the current tax year, and postponing or bringing forward your invoicing.
+- Reviewing and postponing some of your invoicing for the current tax year, if appropriate.

 - Topping up your voluntary superannuation contributions.